 Tracking the payment progress of different invoices is a necessary but unexciting aspect of freelance life that QuickBooks streamlines beautifully.
 Not only can you issue invoices directly from QuickBooks, you can also set due dates for those invoices and process payments online.
 If you choose to set up online bill pay, you can allow account transfers, credit card payments or both.
 Any recipients of your invoices can easily click directly from the invoice email to pay you.

 When an invoice is not marked as paid and the due date has passed, QuickBooks automatically categorizes it as overdue under the main Invoices tab as well as on the dashboard.
 From there, you can select the option to resend the invoice or follow up with the client separately.
+[If and when you decide to hire employees or contractors, Quickbooks is also our top choice for payroll for small businesses.]

 QuickBooks Self-Employed isn't a perfect product, but it's close.
 The functionality this SaaS solution offers for just $5 to $10 a month (Intuit offers 50 percent discounted rates for the first three months of usage for each product) makes it a no-brainer buy for freelancers and side-hustlers who want to take their business organization to the next level.
 For TurboTax users, there's the added benefit of making the tax prep process faster, and the ability to predict the taxes you owe automatically saves major time and stress.
 [Interested in other small business accounting solutions?
 Check out our best picks.]